 When Apple talked about redesigning its smartwatch, they improved the internals, too.
 The Watch Series 4 gets a 64-bit, dual-core S4 processor, which is said to be twice as fast as previous models.
 This new Apple Watch also has improved battery life, sort of.
 While you still get the same 18-hour battery life, Apple claims it can last longer —up to six hours, specifically.
 Apple Watch Series 4 runs on watchOS 5.

 Take care of your heart and health

-The Watch Series 4 is able to do an EKG rather easily.
-You just need to put your finger on the crown so it can create a closed circuit with the sensor at the bottom of the case.
-The entire process takes around 30 seconds to be completed.
-The results are recorded on the Health app, which can be saved as a PDF you can share with your doctor.
+To take an EKG reading, you just need to put your finger on the crown so it can create a closed circuit with the sensor at the bottom of the case.
+The results come up after 30 seconds and are recorded on the Health app, which you can be as a PDF to be shared with your doctor.

 Aside from this, Apple has improved its accelerometer and gyroscope so it can detect if you’ve taken a hard fall.
 This immediately prompts an emergency alert on your watch so you can call your emergency contact.
 If it detects you haven’t moved in around a minute, it’ll make the call for you.